WeblateOrg/weblate/docs/vcs.rst

 Weblate internal URLs
 +++++++++++++++++++++

-Share one repository setup between different components by reffering to its placement as ``weblate://project/component`` in other components.
+Share one repository setup between different components by referring to its placement as ``weblate://project/component`` in other components.
 This way other components use the VCS repository configuration of the referenced component.